Kanye West Defends ‘Slavery Was A Choice’ Comments On Chicago Radio Show

 West continued to clarify saying, “it sounds like a choice to the spirit of Kanye West which I think is aligned to the spirit of Harriet Tubman […] which I feel is aligned to the spirit of Nat Turner.”

-He further called his statement “my non-historical opinion” perhaps to separate some space from his comments and the actual historical facts, in which many slaves did rebel against slavery.
+He further called his statement “non-historical opinion,” perhaps to separate some space from his comments and the actual historical facts, in which many slaves did rebel against slavery.

 West continued to say, somewhat incoherently, “I feel that these are examples from the past of people who felt similar to that, even if it was worded incorrectly, in the white man’s tongue, maybe I could have danced, or maybe I could have spoken Swahili or spoken the actual language, cuz even the fact that we’re having to have this conversation in English is a form of slavery.”